-We’ve heard food labeled in this way from health practitioners, social media influencers, parents, friends, and coworkers alike.
-While they may be well-intentioned in their statements and explanations, they’re unknowingly perpetuating an imbalanced and negative mindset with food.
+We’ve heard it labeled this way by health practitioners, social media influencers, parents, friends, and coworkers alike.
+While they may be well-intentioned in their statements and explanations, they’re unknowingly perpetuating an imbalanced and negative mindset.

 Good Food Versus Bad Food

 In the context of dieting, “good food” is often characterized by foods that are nutrient-dense.
-Good food may also be called “clean”, “correct”, “right”, “perfect”, etc. It’s typically defined by foods that are associated with positive health outcomes when consumed regularly.
-Think of proteins, fiber-rich starchy carbohydrates, fruit, non-starchy carbohydrates, and health-supportive fats.
+They may also be called “clean”, “correct”, “right”, or “perfect”.
+It’s typically defined by those that are associated with positive health outcomes when consumed regularly.
+Think of lean proteins, fiber-rich starchy carbohydrates, fruit, non-starchy carbohydrates, and health-supportive fats.

-On the other hand, “bad food” is usually used to describe food items that have little to no nutritional value, or those that may be associated with negative health outcomes when consumed regularly.
-People will typically label “bad foods” as “dirty”, “wrong”, “not good”.
-Typically we think of “bad foods” as being those food items like traditional pizza, ice cream, candy, hot dogs, chips, etc.
+On the other hand, “bad food” is usually used to describe those items that have little to no nutritional value, or those that may be associated with negative health outcomes when consumed regularly.
+People will typically label them as “off-limits”, “wrong”, or “not good”.
+Typically we think of “bad foods” as being those items like traditional pizza, ice cream, candy, hot dogs, chips, or others of that sort.

-The question becomes, are any of these foods listed actually good or bad?
+The question becomes, are any of these actually good or bad?

-When we believe certain foods are good while others are bad, what we’re unintentionally doing is assigning morality to our food.
+When we believe certain items are good while others are bad, what we’re unintentionally doing is assigning morality to our food.

-If one choice is good while the other is bad, emotions and feelings start to get mixed in with food choices.
+If one choice is good while the other is bad, emotions and feelings start to get mixed in with nutrition choices.

-To further demonstrate this way of thinking, if you eat food items that are good, you may then believe that you made a correct, right decision in doing so, and you, therefore, may feel pride, excitement, and feel that you are a better person or good for doing that.
+To further demonstrate this way of thinking, if you eat items that are “good”, you may then believe that you made a correct, right decision in doing so, and you, therefore, may feel pride, excitement, and feel that you are a better person or good for doing that.

-Whereas if you eat food items that are bad, you may then believe that you made an incorrect, poor decision and doing so, and you, therefore, may feel guilt, frustration, resentment or that you’re less than, not good, or a bad person for eating that food.
+Whereas if you eat items that are “bad”, you may then believe that you made an incorrect, poor decision and doing so, and you, therefore, may feel guilt, frustration, resentment or that you’re less than, not good, or a bad person for eating that food.

-Why You Should Stop Labeling Foods This Way
+Why You Should Stop Assigning Morality This Way

-When we assign morality to our food, those emotions, and feelings we just talked about, begin to control the food choices that take us away from balanced eating.
+When we assign morality to our food, those emotions, and feelings we just talked about, begin to control our choices.

-If we’re presented with two options: a “good” option and a “bad” option, the dieting messaging we’ve been told for years tells us to choose the good option and judge and dismiss the bad option every time.
+If we’re presented with two options: a “good” option and a “bad” option, the dieting messaging we’ve been told for years tells us to always choose the “good” option and judge and dismiss the “bad” option.
 Right?

 When it comes to food, discouragement often manifests itself as a restriction.

-The little kid is walking through a candy store and picks up a candy, before the kid even has a chance to ask whether or not their ability to buy the candy, the parent says, “Don’t even think about it, we’re not buying anything today.”
+The little kid is walking through a candy store and picks up a piece of candy.
+Before the kid even has a chance to ask, the parent says, “Don’t even think about it!
+We’re not buying anything today.”.

 The exact same thing happens with adults when food is restricted as a result of assigning morality to food.
-Research has shown when we diet, restrict or regulate our food choices, we end up increasing our focus and attention on that food item making it more desirable.
+When we diet, restrict or regulate our food choices, we end up increasing our focus and attention on that food item, making it even more desirable.

 What Happens When You Assign Morality to Food